What are they?

 A social creature, the otter lives either in pairs or in family groups.
-Babies are born in a litter of one to three in a den by the riverbank and stay with the parent for some time.
+Babies are born in a litter of up to five in a den by the riverbank and stay with the parent for some time.

 Distribution & Habitat

 While listed as critically endangered in Singapore, they are most regularly seen at Sungei Buloh Wetland Reserve and have been seen there since 1990s.
 Sightings have been reported increasingly often over the years in Pulau Ubin, Western Catchment Area and Changi as well.
 There have been recent sightings in many other places, some where they are definitely resident (e.g. Bishan-Ang Mo Kio Park) and others where they may only have been passing by (e.g. Singapore Botanic Gardens).

 Did you know that this creature can stay underwater for up to eight minutes in a single breath?
 This allows it to hunt successfully for fish, frogs, crabs and turtles.

 An otter couple at Bishan-Ang Mo Kio Park was expanded to a family of five in April 2015 as the female otter gave birth to the 'SG50 triplets'.

 - DO NOT touch, chase or corner the otters.
 Observe them from a distance.
 Going too close to the otters may frighten them.